Energy Transfer must pay Williams $410 mln for abandoning $33 bln merger

 Glasscock wrote that while Dallas-based Energy Transfer had validly terminated the merger, it was contractually obligated to pay the breakup fee and thus must "pay the piper."

-The judge also ordered Williams Chief Executive Alan Armstrong to pay Energy Transfer an unspecified monetary sanction for deleting a Gmail account, which Energy Transfer claimed he used to discuss undermining the merger.
+The judge also said Williams must cover Energy Transfer's costs to issue a subpoena and seek sanctions after Williams Chief Executive Alan Armstrong deleted a Gmail account, which Energy Transfer claimed he used to discuss scuttling the merger.

 In an emailed statement on Thursday, Energy Transfer said it was "extremely disappointed" in the decision and evaluating its legal options.